doctorlove/paperbag/README.md

 5. using genetic algorithms - see http://accu.org/index.php/journals/1821 for details

-6. using particle swarm optimiation - currently a work in progress
+6. using particle swarm optimiation -  see http://accu.org/index.php/journals/2023 for details

+7. using diffusion

+8. using an Abstract Bee Colony